Discord4J/Discord4J/docs/Music-Bot-Tutorial.md

 * You should already have your bot created and its token ready for use.
 If you do not, go to this [link](https://discordapp.com/developers/applications/), create an application, obtain the bot token, and the Client ID.
 * JDK 8 or above should already be downloaded and/or installed on your system.
 * This tutorial assumes you are familiar with Java 8 or above concepts with a special emphasis in lambdas.
 If you are unfamiliar with lambdas, please visit our [Lambda Tutorial](Lambda-Tutorial.md).
-* This tutorial uses [IntelliJ](https://www.jetbrains.com/idea/) to setup the programming environment and it is assumed to already be installed on your system.
+* This tutorial uses [IntelliJ](https://www.jetbrains.com/idea/) to set up the programming environment and it is assumed to already be installed on your system.
 Eclipse, Netbeans, and other IDEs have similar, but slightly different, setup processes.
 Please consult the documentation for your specific IDE as it is necessary.

 ### Setting Up IntelliJ
 Before coding, we need to create and setup a project with Discord4J installed.
 This section will cover what Maven is, how to create a Maven project using IntelliJ, and how to use Maven to install Discord4J.